shirakaba/types-react-without-jsx-intrinsics/README.md

 ### Adding another version of `@types/react`

-- first, install the desired version of `@types/react` into some temporary project;
+- First, install the desired version of `@types/react` into some temporary project.
-- copy the files out of the temporary project's `node_modules/@types/react` folder into the `packages` directory in this repo;
+- Copy the files out of the temporary project's `node_modules/@types/react` folder into the `packages` directory in this repo.
-- rename the copied directory to reflect the package's version number;
+- Rename the copied directory to reflect the package's version number.
-- edit the package's `package.json`:
+- Edit the package's `package.json`:
   - `name`: `"types-react-without-jsx-intrinsics"`
   - `repository.url`: `"https://github.com/shirakaba/types-react-without-jsx-intrinsics.git"`
-  - `repository.directory`: `"packages/16.9.49"` (replace the version number with that of the package in question),
+  - `repository.directory`: `"packages/16.9.49"` (replace the version number with that of the package in question), I personally don't bother editing the `contributors` section as it's just more editing to do and I get attribution through the repository URL anyway.
-- edit the package's `index.d.ts` file such that the interface `IntrinsicElements` is empty.
+- Edit the package's `index.d.ts` file such that the interface `JSX.IntrinsicElements` is empty.
+Again, I personally don't edit the contributors list in the comments.

+Now it's ready to be published.

 ### Publishing the packages